spack/spack-tutorial/tutorial_environments.rst

 Managed versus independent environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Environments are either spack-managed or independent.
+Environments are either Spack-managed or independent.
 Both types of environments are defined by their environment files.
 So far we have only created managed environments.
 This section describes their differences.